nleanba/typst-marginalia/main.typ

   ]
   In all cases, they seem to lead to a "layout did not converge within 5 attempts" warning, so it is probably best to avoid them if possible.

+- If `book` is `true`, wideblocks that break across pages are broken.
+Sadly there doesn't seem to be a way to detect and react to page-breaks from within a `block`, so I don't know how to fix this.

 - If you encounter anything else which looks like a big to you, please #link("https://github.com/nleanba/typst-marginalia/issues")[create an "issue" on Github] if no-one else has done so already.

 = Thanks
 Many thanks go to Nathan Jessurun for their #link("https://typst.app/universe/package/drafting")[drafting] package, which has served as a starting point and was very helpful in figuring out how to position margin-notes.
+Also check out #link("https://typst.app/universe/package/marge/")[marge] by Eric Biedert which helped motivate me to polish this package to not look bad in comparison.

 The `wideblock` functionality was inspired by the one provided in the #link("https://typst.app/universe/package/tufte-memo")[tufte-memo] template.